MicrosoftDocs/fabric-docs/docs/data-factory/monitoring-hub-pipeline-runs.md

 # Browse data pipeline runs in the Monitoring hub

-The Monitoring hub serves as a centralized portal for browsing data pipeline runs across artifacts, when you are in the **Data Factory** or **Data Engineering** experience.
+The Monitoring hub serves as a centralized portal for browsing data pipeline runs across items, when you are in the **Data Factory** or **Data Engineering** experience.

 [!INCLUDE [df-preview-warning](includes/data-factory-preview-warning.md)]